DeplanckeLab/dgrpool_web/README.md

 ```bash
    docker-compose up
 ```
+**Note:** You need to wait for the database to load completely before you can use the website.
+I can take a while.
+Once it's done, a message will tell you "PostgreSQL init process complete; ready for start up".

 4 (TODO). **Create services**: There are several services that we **create** and **enable** for running at the server start.
    You can find them in [./services](./services)